dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/dbt-semantic-layer.md

 <Snippet src="sl-public-preview-banner" />

 The dbt Semantic Layer allows data teams to centrally define essential business metrics like `revenue`, `customer`, and `churn` in the modeling layer (your dbt project) for consistent self-service within downstream data tools like BI and metadata management solutions.
+With the dbt Semantic Layer, you have the flexibility to define metrics from scratch or define metrics using existing models.

 The result?
 You have less duplicative coding for data teams and more consistency for data consumers.